Tyler-Oliveira/Xallet/README.md

 ---

-# ✦ **XALLET IS COMING** ✦
+# ✦ **𝕏ALLET IS COMING** ✦

 The wallet built for the **𝕏-native internet** launches **September 1, 2026**.

-Xallet is designed to bring **cash, stocks, cryptocurrency, memecoins, and digital assets** into a unified financial experience built around 𝕏.
+𝕏ALLET is designed to bring **cash, stocks, cryptocurrency, memecoins, and digital assets** into a unified financial experience built around 𝕏.

 ```text
                   𝕏